am-eskandari/comp2216-user-guide-project/README.md

 ## Following a Style Guide

-To maintain uniformity in our writing, we adhered to a specific style guide.
+To maintain uniformity in our writing, we adhered to a specific style guide inspired by IEEE.
 We formatted code using code blocks and leveraged MkDocs features such as annotations and code highlighting to enhance the visual flow of our guide.

 ## Focusing on Web Writing Best Practices